-- 1. Remove the blade. - 2.
+- 1. Remove the blade and replace the balde wheel belts.
+New blade wheel belts are required to perform the complete alignment procedure. - 2.
 Blow sawdust off of the blade guide assemblies.
 Remove sawdust from the blade housings.
-Scrape any sawdust buildup from the blade wheel rims.
-If sawdust buildup is present on the wheels, perform the wheel scraper inspection and maintenance as described in Section 5.6. - 3.
-Standard Guides Only: Remove the blade guide assemblies so they do not contact the blade.
+Scrape any sawdust buildup from the blade wheel rims. - 3.
+Remove the blade guide assemblies and the blade.